 Formalities for PGs

-Alright, this is a rather drawn-out process.
+All right, this is a rather drawn-out process.
 This list, based on a guide released by the electrical department, is divided into three sections – before, during, and after the final stage presentation.

 Before the presentation*:

 - (Alternatively) You can also fill the Convocation form available in the department office instead of filling it online.
-Submit the form at the Academic section (you can also submit it later after you finish all the procedures).
+Submit the form to at the Academic section (you can also submit later after you finish all the procedures).

 - As soon as you submit the rough draft of the dissertation to your guide (approx. 10 days before presentation though in my case it was 2 days), get the ‘Four Copy Form’ from the department and fill it.
 Get the signature from your guide.
 Make sure you and your guide fill the date as at least 10 days before the date of the presentation.